About the Legal Advice & Counseling program

 How to contact us

-Note: Please be specific when telling us about your problem or issue.
+When filling out the online inquiry form, please be specific when telling us about your problem or issue.
 For example:

 - I was sexually assaulted by a classmate.

-- I’m being bullied because people think I’m gay.
+- I’m being bullied because I’m gay.

-Unfortunately, we cannot help you if:
+Unfortunately, we cannot help if:

 - You are already being represented by an attorney on this issue.